 Why Choose Shulman & Hill?

-Shulman & Hill is a team of expert personal injury attorneys in New York City that specialize in industrial and manufacturing accident cases.
+Shulman & Hill has a team of expert personal injury and workers’ compensation attorneys in New York City that specialize in industrial and manufacturing accident cases.
 Although each case is unique, our past track record is a glowing indication of the quality of our work.
-If you have recently suffered an injury while at work, you may want to reach out to us for your free consultation.
-After all, your primary focus should be on making a swift and successful recovery.
-Contact us today for a free case evaluation.
+If you have recently suffered an injury while at work, you should reach out to us for your free consultation.
+You will only pay for our services if we win compensation for you.